 In Buenos Aires, the Museo del Cine – a small and relatively unknown museum – is working valiantly to save some of Latin America’s most valuable creative heritage.
 Dedicated to Argentina’s cinematographic history, the bulk of the collection currently consists of tens of thousands of film reels and video cassettes that are disintegrating and fading into obsolescence.
 Ravaged by war, the preservation of Syria’s …

-Foreword – Unlocking sound and image heritage: Selected readings from the 2015 SOIMA conference
+Introduction – Unlocking sound and image heritage: selected readings from the 2015 SOIMA conference

 Changing gears: Fast-lane design for accelerated innovation in memory organisations